 4" (10cm), the blast forces from a PMN can strip the flesh

-from a hand.
+from fingers.
 If the tool is designed for another use,

-such as a cementing trowel, the users hand may be positioned
+such as a gardening or builder's trowel, the user's hand may be positioned

 other hand is being used as a guide - and is too close.